AndreWohnsland/CocktailBerry/readme.md

 - Supports up to 16 Bottles / Pumps
 - Option to serve cocktails without alcohol
 - Execute a cleaning program to get rid of remaining fluids
-- Export data for later data analysis, send data as mail to a receiver
+- Export data for later data analysis
 - Send cocktail production data to a given endpoint, for example a webhook
 - Keep track of cocktail count and volume from different teams for some fun competition
+- Select different themes to fit your liking
+- Switch between user interface languages

 In addition, there is the possibility to use and set up a second device as a dashboard: